 6 Popular Bucket List Items for Hospice Patients

-Hospice is an incredibly difficult time for those going through it.
-But facing the end of life doesn’t mean that you have to stop living.
-While you may not be able to complete every item on the bucket list you’ve been thinking about for years, there are still a lot of things you can do.
+Facing the end of life doesn’t mean that you have to stop living.
+As a hospice patient, you may not be able to complete every item on the bucket list you’ve been thinking about for years, but there are still a lot of things you can do.

 Here are 6 common bucket list items that many hospice patients can still accomplish: